 - take part in competitive sports and activities outside school through community links or sports clubs.

-All pupils have at least two hours of physical activity per week in year eight.
+All pupils have one hour of physical activity per week.
 They also have opportunities to join in with extra-curricular and inter-house competitions throughout the year.
 Students are taught in three groups, two single sex and one mixed sex group.
 Students will experience the following sporting activities, invasion games, racket sports, athletics, gymnastic activities, dance, fitness and inclusion sports.
 Each block of activity is taught for four weeks.
 During year nine students will take on more responsibility and challenge as there is a greater focus on leadership and coaching.

 Key Stage 4